caronc/apprise/README.md

 The section identifies all of the services supported by this library.
 [Check out the wiki for more information on the supported modules here](https://github.com/caronc/apprise/wiki).

 ### Popular Notification Services
 The table below identifies the services this tool supports and some example service urls you need to use in order to take advantage of it.
+Click on any of the services listed below to get more details on how you can configure Apprise to access them.

 | Notification Service | Service ID | Default Port | Example Syntax |
 | -------------------- | ---------- | ------------ | -------------- |